sokolovm19/Visual_Spoofing/README.md

-We show how substituting letters with their corre- sponding confusable tricks spam filters into classifying spam emails as ham emails.
+We show how substituting letters with their corresponding confusable tricks spam filters into classifying spam emails as ham emails.

 The data was used for this experiment below:
 - spam-classification: data downloaded from [spam-classification](https://github.com/subhashbylaiah/spam-classification) on November 24, 2019.